vwillyams/garbage-ECSJobDemos/UnstablePrototypes/Asteriods/README.md

   - [ ] make sure we can spawn 5k objects on the map now within reasonoble time and run them without drop in framerate.
   - [ ] divide into server/server and common code.

+- debug tools
   - console system
     - [ ] move over from monobehavior -> systems?

 - networking
   - [ ] add sockets